astrofrog/sedfitter/doc/source/traditional.rst

 SED plotting with ``sed_plot``
 ------------------------------

 This is the main plotting program which produced SED plots.
-The ``plot`` specific parameters are:
+The ``sed_plot`` specific parameters are:

 * Options to control the general type of plot::